microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     2. Setup github account and settings

-    3. Choose and setup your development environment
+    3. Setup your development environment

-        Option A using CI in AML
+        Option A Use CI as your local in AML
-        Option B using your local machine (PC or MAC)
+        Option B Use your local machine (PC or MAC)

 ### 1. Create resources in Azure